-Furthermore, the daughters had effectively forced Ms. Taylor out of the flat she had shared with her partner.
-They falsely said they had no choice but to sell the flat as they did not stand to benefit from the estate, despite being the only beneficiaries under the Will.
-The only alternative they had offered was for Ms. Taylor to enter into a formal tenancy of the flat, at £850 per month, a price that they knew she would be unaffordable with her limited means.
+Furthermore, the daughters had effectively forced Ms Taylor out of the flat she had shared with her partner.
+They falsely said they had no choice but to sell the flat as they did not stand to benefit from the estate, despite being the only beneficiaries under the will.
+The only alternative they had offered was for Ms Taylor to enter into a formal tenancy of the flat, at £850 per month, a price that they knew she would be unaffordable with her limited means.

 How much inheritance will a partner receive?

-The court gave Ms. Taylor:
+The court therefore gave Ms Taylor:

-(i) £145,000 for capitalised maintenance and a new car;
+(i) £145,000 for maintenance and a new car;

-(ii) a Life Interest in a new £180,000 property, together with the costs of the transaction; and
+(ii) a life interest in a new £180,000 property, together with the costs of the transaction; and

 (iii) her legal costs.